mendersoftware/mender-docs/03.Client-installation/08.Integration-checklist/docs.md

     Once you have run the above commands, we need to tell Mender that there is an upgrade available:

+    - When using GRUB:
+    ```bash
+    grub-mender-grubenv-set upgrade_available 1
+    grub-mender-grubenv-set bootcount 0
+    ```

+    - When using U-Boot:
     ```bash
     fw_setenv upgrade_available 1
     fw_setenv bootcount 0